WHY IS PROPER TIRE PRESSURE IMPORTANT?

 It is crucial for a fleet to have a proactive maintenance program, especially one that involves the upkeep of their wheel end.
 With the cost of tires being one of the highest expenses for a fleet, keeping them at their ideal tire pressure will help maximize their life.

-When it comes to maintaining your tires, it is important to make sure that your tires are inflated to the manufacturer’s suggested inflation pressure.
+When it comes to maintaining your tires, it is important to make sure that your tires are inflated to the manufacturer’s recommended air pressure.
 Doing this will ensure your tires can support the load you’re carrying and can also increase your fuel economy.
 It can also increase your wear life and make your truck safer on the road.

 Underinflation is the most common issue with tires and is the number one cause of premature tire removal.
 It is estimated that 95% of tire failures are due to low tire pressure.
 Driving with under-inflated tires can prove to be very dangerous.
 Heavy Duty Trucking noted that a tire running at 10% below its required pressure operated 20 degrees warmer.
 Excessive heat buildup occurs due to flexing in the sidewall and can result in internal tire damage, as well as blowouts.
 According to the TMC S.2 Tire & Wheel Study, 20% under-inflation can reduce the tire life by 30%.